jake-landersweb/jake_code/swift/list_background/README.md

 # Custom List Background

 SwiftUI currently has no way for a user to change the background in a list.
-This can become a problem when designing an app that has a colorscheme to preserve.
+This can become a problem when designing an app that has a color scheme to preserve.
 But with just a little code, a view modifier, and some UIKit, we can overcome this shortcoming.

 Here is an example of the final product in use: